Import tab

 Rescale

-Select Drawing > Rescale to change the scale of an imported drawing.
-You are prompted to select the import group, define the base point, and define the new scaling value.
+You are prompted to select the import group, define a base point, and enter a new scaling value.

 Move